BodenMcHale/Lua_Quick_Guide/README.md

 ## Tables

-Tables are the primary data structure in Lua.
-They can be used to create arrays, dictionaries, and more complex data structures.
+Tables are the primary data structure in Lua, these can be used to create more complex data structures.

 ```lua
 -- Basic table (array-like)